MicrosoftDocs/visualstudio-docs/docs/ide/reference/lcid-devenv-exe.md

 ---
 # /LCID (devenv.exe)

-Sets the default language used for text, currency, and other values within the integrated development environment (IDE).
+Sets the default language used for text, currency, and other values within the IDE.

 ## Syntax